tusmechmes/Narwhal/README.md

     - Ability to select out of 9 "center of mass" positions to print around.
 I found myself continuously printing at various corders to avoid re-shmearing ABS "glue" on the platform and avoid cooldown/heatup timely cycles. so would be nice to be able to specify: print on top-left cornet or "middle" or "left" etc.
     - Provide alerts (warnings)
       - File temp doesn't equal installed fillament temp
-      - # of extureders in file is more than installed extruders
+      - Number of extureders in file is more than installed extruders
   - Menus:
     - Show a "down" and "up" arrows on the left of the MENU screens if there are more MENU items below or above.
     - ?
 Start from line #2 for each menu. line #1 is always "back", when I navigate forward I always want to do an action and not go back... so on navigation forward I think that starting from line #2 makes more sense. + if the menu is longer than 1 screen I want the first line to be at position -1 in order to show more options in the first menu load.